kotlin-magazine/kotlin-magazine/articles/jesse_wilson_identifiers_arent_services.md

 -------------

-The new (2011) file system APIs are on the right track, but you have to be careful to use it in a testable way.
+The new (2011) file system APIs are on the right track, but you have to be careful to use them in a testable way.
 Each `Path` has both a path string (the identifier) and a file system (the service).

 This code is implicitly coupled to the default file system: